antosomzi/traffic-sign-app/README.md

 ## 🗂️ Expected Input Data Structure

-The uploaded ZIP must contain exactly one root folder with the following minimal structure:
+The uploaded folder (which will be zipped client-side) must contain exactly one root folder with the following minimal structure:

 ```
 recording_id/